DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

-ChatScene-SAC represents a smoothness-focused design that penalizes abrupt control actions.
-This method achieves high route completion (5.54) and total distance (2116.2~m) by sacrificing safety---a strategy incompatible with real-world deployment.
-The safety profile reveals critical concerns: ChatScene-SAC exhibits a collision rate of 0.800, with a DCF of 0.62 and TCF of 0.287.
-Fig.~\ref{[main]-expert} shows that while ChatScene-SAC quickly learns to complete routes, it maintains persistently high collision rates throughout training, never developing the semantic risk anticipation capabilities that our method exhibits.
+ChatScene-PPO penalizes abrupt control actions and achieves competitive navigation (RC~$= 2.42$, TD~$= 672.3$~m).
+However, its collision rate of 0.817, DCF of 1.66, and TCF of 0.597 reveal a fundamentally unsafe driving profile.
+Fig.~\ref{[main]-expert} shows that ChatScene-PPO rapidly learns to navigate routes but sustains high collision rates throughout training, without developing any capacity for proactive risk anticipation.

-DriveVLM-RL achieves a more balanced performance profile.
-With 4.61 route completions and 1282.7~m traveled, our method demonstrates strong navigation capability while maintaining substantially superior safety metrics.
-The collision rate of 0.126 represents an 84\% reduction compared to ChatScene-SAC (0.800$\to$0.126) and a 57\% reduction compared to Chen-SAC (0.293$\to$0.126).
-More critically, the DCF of 0.33~collisions/km and TCF of 0.065~collisions per 1000 steps indicate that DriveVLM-RL encounters far fewer safety-critical situations during actual driving.
+DriveVLM-RL achieves a substantially more balanced profile.
+With 3.97 route completions and 1347.0~m traveled per episode, it leads all summation-reward baselines in navigation performance while simultaneously reducing collision rate by 77\% relative to ChatScene-PPO (from 0.817 to 0.190) and by 35\% relative to Chen-SAC (from 0.293 to 0.190).
+The collision speed of 0.004~km/h and ICT of 19043 steps further confirm that DriveVLM-RL encounters far fewer and less severe safety-critical events throughout training.

 \textit{3) Comparison with LLM-designed methods.} As shown in Fig.~\ref{[main]-llm} and Table~\ref{tab:carla_train}, both Revolve and Revolve-auto leverage LLMs to generate reward function code through evolutionary search with human feedback.
-These methods achieve moderate performance with Revolve completing 2.78 routes at 18.46~km/h and Revolve-auto completing 3.65 routes at 17.92~km/h.
-However, both methods exhibit high collision rates (0.767 and 0.930 respectively) and relatively high collision speeds (0.53 and 0.50~km/h).
+These methods demonstrate strong navigation capability, with Revolve completing 2.78 routes at 18.46~km/h and Revolve-auto completing 3.65 routes at 17.92~km/h.
+However, both methods exhibit persistently high collision rates throughout training (0.767 and 0.930 respectively), with collision speeds of 0.53 and 0.50~km/h, indicating that LLM-generated reward code cannot reliably encode safe driving behavior in heterogeneous traffic.
+As visible in Fig.~\ref{[main]-llm}(a), collision rates for both methods plateau near 1.0 and show no meaningful reduction across the full training horizon.

-DriveVLM-RL demonstrates clear advantages over LLM-based approaches in both safety and efficiency metrics.
-Our method achieves an 83\% reduction in collision rate compared to Revolve (0.767$\to$0.126) and an 86\% reduction compared to Revolve-auto (0.930$\to$0.126), while simultaneously completing 66\% and 26\% more routes respectively.
-This performance gap can be attributed to fundamental differences in reward design philosophy.
-LLM-based methods rely on language models to translate high-level safety specifications into reward function code, but this translation is constrained by the LLM's limited understanding of driving dynamics and its inability to ground abstract safety concepts in visual observations.
-In contrast, DriveVLM-RL leverages VLMs to directly assess semantic safety from visual inputs, enabling grounded reasoning about traffic situations that is difficult to capture in hand-written code.